-As AP students and parents, there are several things you need to know.Students enrolled in an AP class will take an AP Exam in May to qualify for college credit and receive a weighted score.
+Students enrolled in an AP class will take an AP Exam in May to qualify for college credit and receive a weighted score.

 You need to have a College Board Account!
-You will register for your AP class the first week of school.
+You will register for your AP class in the first week of school.
 Your same College Board account log in is used for PSAT, SAT and AP, so if you have ever created an account for one of these, you have it done!
 Please do not create a 2nd account.
-If you do, it could prevent all of your SAT scores or AP scores from going to the correctcollege.
+If you do, it could prevent all of your SAT scores or AP scores from going to the correct college.
 You can create an account or verify that you have an account at www.collegeboard.org.

-Here are somehelpful hints for setting up your account or verifying the information if you already have an account:
+Here are some helpful hints for setting up your account or verifying the information if you already have an account:

-AP Exam FeesThe state pays for exams of students enrolled in the course.
-However, if students choose to take an exam in which they are not enrolled, the fee for each exam is $90.Late, Cancellation and no show FeesAP Exams change deadline is Nov.
-8 If anyone decides to enroll in a course or drop a course after Nov.
+AP Exam FeesThe state pays for exams for students enrolled in the course.
+However, if students choose to take an exam in which they are not enrolled, the fee for each exam is $90.Late, Cancellation and No Show FeesThe AP Exams change deadline is Nov.
+8. If anyone decides to enroll in a course or drop a course after Nov.
 8, there is a $40 fee.
 Should a student not take the exam in May for any reason, parents/students are responsible for the $40 unused/cancellation fee.
-Also note, failing to take an AP exam for a course will result in a lower GPA, which can affect possible scholarships.Please email Sally Stuart if you have any questions regarding AP.
+Also note, failing to take an AP exam for a course will result in a lower GPA, which can affect possible scholarships.Please email Sally Stuart, Program Supervisor, if you have any questions regarding AP.

-- Make sure it is the student's name on the account!
+- Make sure the student's name is on the account!
 I know this sounds obvious, but a few parents have created accounts in the past to view PSAT scores.
 You do not want mom or dad’s name on your AP or SAT scores when you apply to college (this has happened before).

 - The students must have their own e-mail address associated with their account.
-This cannot be a school gmail address because it does not actually accept e-mails.
+This cannot be a school email address because it does not actually accept e-mails.
 If you forget your log in, College Board will send you an e-mail to reset it, so you have to be able to get the e-mail.
 This should not be the parent’s e-mail address either.
 If you already have an account, please check this and change it if necessary.

 - If you have problems with your account, please contact College Board.
-High Schools are not linked to them at all, so we cannot help with issues and they will not talk to the counselor on your behalf.
+High schools are not linked to them at all, so we cannot help with issues and they will not talk to the counselor on your behalf.